 Not a Stick

-It's a mirror.
-The team's own competitive instinct drives results — not management pressure.
+A leaderboard is a mirror.
+The team's own competitive instinct drives results, not management pressure.
 The moment you use a leaderboard to punish underperformers, you've broken the tool.
 Use it to understand context.
-A developer ranked low might be onboarding, might be doing architectural work that doesn't show in commit volume, or might be dealing with something personal.
+A developer ranked low might be onboarding, doing architectural work that doesn't show in commit volume, or dealing with something personal.
 The leaderboard surfaces the question.
 The conversation provides the answer.

 Not for Every Culture